totalaj/poke-counter/README.md

 [Refer to this page for download](https://github.com/totalaj/poke-counter/releases)

 Simply download the `.zip` file and extract it into a folder of your choosing.
-No installation needed!
+No further setup needed!

+Registering icon for associated files requires running with administrator privileges

 ## Planned features